Where to go Mountain Gorilla Trekking in Africa?

 Marvel at mountain gorillas in the wild

 Main attractions: If you’re longing to see mountain gorillas in the wild, but Rwanda’s ultra-luxe lodges and high permit fees don’t suit your budget, head for Uganda’s Bwindi Impenetrable Forest instead.
 The steady growth of its gorilla population is one of Africa’s great conservation success stories, with tourists playing an important role.
-Almost 20 families can now be visited by guided groups of up to eight.
+Guided groups of up to eight can now visit almost 20 families.
 Trekking fees raise funds not only for gorillas and their habitat but also for Uganda’s other national assets including Queen Elizabeth and Murchison Falls National Parks, home to chimps, giraffes, and hippos.

 Please Note National Geographic has twice picked Uganda as the Place to visit in 6 years.
 This time it is about Value and Price.